arnau01/tiptap-templates/templates/next-block-editor-app/README.md

 ```

 > [!Important]
-> For users without access to Tiptap's paid [Content AI](https://tiptap.dev/product/content-ai) features, you will need to remove or exclude the Content AI extension from this template.
+> If you do not have access to Tiptap's paid [Content AI](https://tiptap.dev/product/content-ai) features, you will need to remove or exclude the Content AI extension from this template.
+For your convenience, we have prepared the `free-version` branch that is already configured without the paid extension.
 This template is designed to showcase UI possibilities and should be adapted to fit your project's requirements and access to [Tiptap features](https://tiptap.dev/pricing).

 ## Usage Guidelines